 Incorporating AI into work processes is not without issues.
 First, bias in AI training must be recognized, as it can lead to hypotheses and recommendations that may not be well-suited to the organization or project at hand.
 AI assumptions must be challenged, and decisions must be made as to which interventions take priority to be genuinely beneficial.
 Organizations should implement practices that encourage employees to report bias in AI algorithms (Shestakova, 2021, p.
 10).
 Therefore, teams should be familiar with their data so that any AI errors can be identified and misdirection avoided.
 Organizations must remember that AI is a tool for human teams to utilize, not a replacement for human capital.

 Second, organizations must consider privacy concerns.
-AI uses training data to further train, which can expose sensitive information elsewhere when it shares what it has learned with external organizations.
+AI uses training data to train further, which can expose sensitive information elsewhere when it shares what it has learned with external organizations.
 This information can include strategic information such as new product ideas and long-term market plans.
 AI can also be vulnerable to external malicious attacks aimed at accessing private information.
 Organizations must provide employees with resources to use AI responsibly and ensure that platforms that handle sensitive data have safeguards in place.

 Additional Articles